NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 ## NDVI Time Series

 Last but not least, we can take a quick look at NDVI changes over the four years of data.
-A quick way to plot the interannual changes are to make a line plot, which we'll do shortly.
+A quick way to look at the interannual changes are to make a line plot, which we'll do shortly.
 First let's take a step back and see the weather conditions during the collections.
-In every mission, the AOP flight operators assess the cloud conditions and note whether the cloud clover is <10% (green), 10-50% (yellow), or >50% (red).
-This has implications for data quality, and while we strive to collect data in "green" weather conditions, it is not always possible.
+For every mission, the AOP flight operators assess the cloud conditions and note whether the cloud clover is <10% (green), 10-50% (yellow), or >50% (red).
+This information gets passed through to the reflectance hdf5 data, and is also available in the summary metadata documents, delivered with all the spectrometer data products.
+The weather conditions have direct implications for data quality, and while we strive to collect data in "green" weather conditions, it is not always possible, so the user must take this into consideration when working with the data.

 The figure below shows the weather conditions at SRER for each of the 4 collections.
 In 2017 and 2021, the full site was collected in <10% cloud conditions, while in 2018 and 2019 there were mixed weather conditions.
 However, for all four years, the center of the site was collected in optimal cloud conditions.